QuinntonCarter/VSchool-Coursework/Classwork/module6/cue/notes.md

 todo next
     functionality:
-        - routing between views
+        - create account needs to save spotify id to user model to block creation of multiple accounts by users
+          + also save spotify username to user model
+        - results view
+          + before and after searching
-        - create consts gets for search in spotify.js
+        - DnD for lists
-          + by artist and song; by artist and return albums and songs
-        - fix searchbar and import to main view
+          + send position information to backend to save oraganization X create consts gets for search in spotify.js X implement routing between pages at certain endpoints X fix searchbar and import to main view
-        - implement routing between pages at certain endpoints
+        X routing between views
-            +   link to= syntax for lists and search buttons in navbar X implement GET functions into appContext
+        X implement GET functions into appContext
         X edit AuthForm and associated so there's no username error in props pass X   create const axios.create => mongoDB